A practical guide for commercial energy buyers in the NEM and WEM

 Commercial energy buyers can translate wholesale market intelligence into concrete cost savings and risk management:

-gridIQ provides live wholesale price data across all six Australian regions, with pre-dispatch forecasts, price alerts, and AI-powered analysis via Watt AI.
-View current prices on our live electricity prices page, explore historical trends in price history, or start your 14-day Professional trial for full access to forecasts, alerts, and API.
+Every gridIQ account includes a 21-day Pro trial with full access to the wholesale electricity price tracker Australia-wide.
+View current prices on the live electricity prices page, explore historical trends in price history, or create your account for full access to forecasts, alerts, and Watt AI.